 13. The “one time only” deal is bogus

-Our Disney Vacation Club membership was kind of planned – if you want to know more about that, make sure you read my DVC 101 blog post here.
+Our Disney Vacation Club membership was planned – if you want to know more about that, read my DVC 101 blog post here.

-If the deal you’re being offered sounds good (and it is their job to make it sounds good) you might answer that you’d like to take a day or two to discuss it.
+If the deal you're being offered sounds good (and it is their job to make it good), you might answer that you'd like to discuss it for a day or two.

-You’ll be told that the offer is only good right then and there.
-I’m not sure if that is necessarily true but what I do know is that they don’t want you to leave the sales presentation without buying because the odds are that you’ll return are probably pretty slim.
+You'll be told that the offer is only good right then and there.
+I don't know if that is necessarily true, but I do know that they don't want you to leave the sales presentation without buying because the odds that you'll return are pretty slim.

-Everyone handles finances differently but most couples would probably agree that making an impulse purchase to the tune of $30,000 is probably not a good idea and that anything in that price bracket deserves some discussion and maybe a night’s sleep.
+Everyone handles finances differently, but most couples would probably agree that making an impulse purchase of $30,000 is probably not a good idea and that anything in that price bracket deserves some discussion and maybe a night's sleep.

-I’ve never left a time share presentation and come back the next day with the decision to purchase but I’m guessing that if I did, we’d be able to get the exact same deal.
+I've never left a time share presentation and come back the next day with the decision to purchase, but I'm guessing that if I did, we'd be able to get the same deal.

 14. The deal is not going to be as great as it sounds

-You’re going to be shown a list of properties that you can potentially vacation at.
-You might be buying into a resort in the mountains of Virginia but you can trade these points in for that dream vacation in at a luxury resort in Aruba.
-At some point, you’ll probably see pictures of over water bungalows in Fiji or Bali.
-They’ll tell you that buying in to this time share is your key to vacationing at luxury resorts all over the world.
+When you attend a time share sales pitch, you will be shown a list of swoon worthy properties you can potentially vacation at.
+You might be buying into a resort in the mountains of Virginia, but you can trade these points in for that dream vacation at a luxury resort in Aruba.
+At some point, you'll see pictures of overwater bungalows in Fiji or Bali.
+They'll tell you that buying into this time share is your key to vacationing at luxury resorts worldwide.

-What they probably don’t tell you is that there will be fees to book these properties and that booking windows may be narrow.
-If you take a tour or see a virtual presentation, you’re going to be shown the top of the line luxury.
-The amount of points you’re being pitched are probably not enough to get you the level of accommodation you’re seeing.
+They probably don't tell you that there will be fees to book these properties and that booking windows may be narrow.
+If you take a tour or see a virtual presentation, you will be shown top-of-the-line luxury.
+You probably need more than the number of points you're being pitched to get you the level of accommodation you're seeing.

-There are also going to be fees and costs that aren’t going to be listed in your initial presentation.
-There will be limited discussion of maintenance fees, which are typically not a static expense.
-These fees can, and usually do, increase over time.
-Once you’re locked in, there’s very little you can do about that.
+There will also be fees and costs that aren't going to be listed in your initial presentation.
+There will be little discussion of maintenance fees, which are typically not a static expense.
+These fees can and usually do, increase over time.
+Once you're locked in, there's very little you can do about that.

 15. Your sales person might lie to you

-“I don’t usually offer this low of a price but I’ll make an exception just for you.”
+“I don't usually offer this low price, but I'll make an exception just for you.”

 Don't fall for that.

-They might also fabricate children, pets, or other things that will align them to you and make you see them as a friend and not a salesperson.
+They might also fabricate children, pets, or other things that will align them with you and make you see them as friends, not salespersons.
 Being relatable trumps truth.

 Most of the untruths will be lies of omission.
-There will be fees or exceptions that aren’t disclosed during your offer.
-These will be in the fine print when you go in to sign your contract, if you get that far.
+There will be fees or exceptions that aren't disclosed during your offer.
+If you get that far, these will be in the fine print when you go in to sign your contract.

-Often, the price might decrease each time you’re handed off to a new salesperson.
-Once, before we even received an offer, our sales person gave us an estimate of what he thought it might be.
-I made a note in my phone that the offer we received would come in at $5,000 less than what the salesman’s “guess” was and I was only a little bit off.
+Often, the price might decrease each time you're handed off to a new salesperson.
+Once, before we even received an offer, our salesperson gave us an estimate of what he thought it might be.
+I made a mental note that the offer we'd receive would come in at $5,000 less than what the salesman's “guess” was, and I was only a bit off.

-When we refused, we were passed off to another person, who we thought was going to be the one to close us out but lo and behold, she asked us why we didn’t want to buy and made us another offer, which was about half of our first offer.
+When we refused, we were passed off to another person, who we thought would be the one to close us out, but lo and behold, she asked us why we didn't want to buy and made us another offer, which was about half of our first offer.

-If we’d have really wanted to buy, which we did not, our price for a two week vacation each year would have gone from an investment of about $11,000 to about $5,500.
-Our initial sales person had told us the lowest he’d seen these memberships offered was $15,000 so there were multiple points in this process when we were supposed to have that “Aha” moment where we realized we were getting an amazing deal.
+If we'd have really wanted to buy, which we did not, our price for a two-week vacation each year would have gone from an investment of about $11,000 to about $5,500.
+Our initial salesperson had told us the lowest he'd seen these memberships offered was $15,000, so there were multiple points in this process when we were supposed to have that “Aha” moment where we realized we were getting a fantastic deal.

 17. The sales team may listen in on your private conversations

-I’ve heard that sales personnel may leave the room but leave an Air Pod in the room and use an app like Live Listen to listen to a conversation you assume is private.
+I've heard that sales personnel may leave the room but leave an Air Pod and use an app like Live Listen to hear a conversation you assume is private.
 They also may be listening through a door or a vent.

-If you ask for time alone to discuss a potential investment, I wouldn’t assume it’s totally private.
-The sales person wants to know what your weaknesses are or wants to know the reasons for your hesitation so he or she can work around them.
-If they haven’t figured out who the hesitant one is or who has more influence over the purse strings, a little eavesdropping might help them along.
+If you ask for time alone to discuss a potential investment, I wouldn't assume it's totally private.
+The salesperson wants to know your weaknesses or the reasons for your hesitation so they can work around them.
+If they have yet to figure out who the hesitant one is or who has more influence over the purse strings, a little eavesdropping might help them.

 Some time share presentations will have provisions for your kids.
-The might get sent to a kid’s club or to a separate room with snacks and movies.
+They might get sent to a kid's club or a separate room with snacks and movies.

-Kids are generally going to be looked on as a distraction.
-We’ve taken our kids to time share presentations and I can definitely say that my full attention has not been on the sales pitch.
-If you’re really adamant about not buying, your whining child might get you out the door a little bit faster but you’ll have to decide if you want to do that to your child (or yourself) while on a vacation that’s supposed to be fun.
+Kids are generally going to be seen as a distraction.
+We've taken our kids to time share presentations, and my full attention has not been on the sales pitch.
+If you're adamant about not buying, your whining child might get you out the door a little bit faster, but you'll have to decide if you want to do that to your child (or yourself) while on a vacation that is supposed to be fun.

 19. You might encounter rudeness

-When someone is trying to sell you something, they’re usually not going to be rude to you.
-We humans are not motivated to give our money or our business to someone who is being a jerk to us.
+When someone is trying to sell you something, they're usually not going to be rude to you.
+Humans are not motivated to give our money or business to someone who is being a jerk to us.

-However, when the sales person realizes that there’s not going to be a sale, they might be rude or accuse you of wasting their time.
+However, when the salesperson doing the time share sales pitch realizes there will not be a sale, they might be rude or accuse you of wasting their time.

-My husband and I sat through a presentation and declined because we couldn’t afford the price and the sales person made a nasty comment about out employer.
+My husband and I sat through a presentation and declined because we couldn't afford the price, and the salesperson made a nasty comment about our employer.

 20. Less is more

-If you truly have no intention of buying and you know that from the get go, you’re better off saying as little as possible.
+If you genuinely have no intention of buying and know that from the get-go, you're better off saying as little as possible.

-If the sales person knows why you don’t want to buy, they can use that to get you to buy.
-When you tell them know, they’re of course going to ask you “Why not?”
+If the salesperson knows why you don't want to buy, they can use that to get you to buy.
+When you tell them no, they're, of course, going to ask you, “Why not?”
 It is not a requirement for you to give that information.

 21. Remember why you're there

-Your role is to listen to the presentation or take the tour, get your goodies and get out.
-The sales person’s role is to sell you a time share.
-His income or even his job might be riding on whether you do or don’t buy.
+Your role is to listen to the presentation or take the tour, get your goodies, and get out.
+The salesperson's role is to sell you a time share.
+His income or even his job might depend on whether you buy or not.

-This isn’t an excuse for anyone to be rude but if you encounter it, don’t take it personally.
-Remind your sales person that your allotted time has passed (if it has) and ask to receive your prizes/incentives.
+This isn't an excuse for anyone to be rude, but don't take it personally if you encounter it.
+Remind your salesperson that your allotted time has passed (if it has) and ask to receive your prizes/incentives.

-If you’re not going to buy, you’re going to have to be very plain about that.
-“I wish I could, but -” is going to be a signal to the sales person to try and find a way to get over whatever stumbling block you think you’ve got.
-Say no and sound like you mean it.
-You’ll probably have to repeat yourself but they’ll eventually stop.
+If you're not going to buy, you must be very plain about that.
+“I wish I could, but -” will signal the salesperson to try and find a way to get over whatever stumbling block you think you've got.
+Say no, and sound like you mean it.
+You'll probably have to repeat yourself, but they'll eventually stop.

-I have never done this but I’ve heard it throws the sales person off if you make notes.
-Their sales pitch relies on emotions, not data or logic so the idea is if they think you’re going to counter their pitch with fact-based questions, it will unnerve them.
-It’s not my goal to throw a salesman off or put them on the defensive.
-It’s my goal to get through the presentation, get my gifts and leave.
+I have never done this, but I've heard it throws the salesperson off if you make notes.
+Their sales pitch relies on emotions, not data or logic, so the idea is if they think you're going to counter their pitch with fact-based questions, it will unnerve them.
+It's not my goal to throw a salesperson off or put them on the defensive.
+It's my goal to get through the presentation, get my gifts, and leave.

-If you’re even semi serious about buying when you go in, this tactic might serve you well when it comes down to the contracts or negotiations.
+If you're even semi-serious about buying when you go in, this tactic might serve you well when it comes down to contracts or negotiations.

-If you attend the presentation, the sales team has basically shown all their cards.
-Even though they tell you the offer won’t be good the next day, you can probably get the same offer or a better one.
+If you attend the presentation, the sales team has shown all their cards.
+Even though they tell you the offer won't be good the next day, you can probably get the same or better one.